gamemanual0/gm0/source/docs/design-skills/design-strategy.rst

-Rookie Mistakes: Principles
+Design Strategy
 ===========================

-Here are some common mistakes that teams make in the high-level design and strategic planning stages.
+Here are some good tips for teams to make decisions in the high-level design and strategic planning stages.

 +--------------------------------+-----------------------------------------+
 | Problem                        | Solution                                |